paulterinho/dotnetopenapi/README.md

 # Swagger/OpenApi DotNetCore Example

-Just a simple example to shamelessly try to influence my wonderful colleagues (see what I'm doing there? hahahah. ) in an effort to more widely adopt this technology.
+Just a simple example to  illustrate how OpenApi / Swagger might be useful for dotnet programs.

 ## Running code
 - Use "Visual Studio" IDE.
 Press "Play"